innovyze/Open-Source-Support/README.md

 * Scripts that run from the **UI** will follow the nomenclature `UI_script*.rb`
 * Scripts that run from via the **Exchange API** will follow the nomenclature `EX_script*.rb`

-Exchange scripts will sometimes be packages alongside a `*.bat` file.
+Exchange scripts will sometimes be packaged alongside a `*.bat` file.
 This is precursor command that triggers the script.
 It uses a specific version of the Workgroup Client that can be customisable (see example below).
 ```bat
 @ECHO OFF
 SET version=2021.1